AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/VanillaJSTestApp/README.md

 # MSAL Node Vanilla JS Sample

 ## About this sample
-This developer sample APPLICATION is used to run a variety of use cases for the MSAL Node library.
+This developer sample application is used to run a variety of use cases for the MSAL Node library.
 You can also customize the JSON configuration files in `./app/scenarios/<scenario-name>/` or create your own scenario configuration based on the scenario template (`./app/scenarios/scenario-template`) to execute other behaviors and scenarios.

+**Note: This unified sample application is optimized for end-to-end test automation.
+We currently also offer [standalone versions](../standalone-samples) of `msal-node` usage samples which are tailored to each specific authorization flow that msal-node supports.
+We are working towards keeping a single set of usage samples, so it is likely that the standalone samples will be removed once this Vanilla JS multi-flow sample application is stable enough.**

 ## How to run the sample: